bongnv/bongnv.com/posts/2021-05-08-create-codes-generator-with-protobuf.md

 export PATH=$PATH:"$(pwd)" # so protoc can find our plugin
 ```

-Next, create simple `main.go` to just print a log:
+Next, create a simple `main.go` to just print a log:

 ```go
 package main